How to make milk Kefir?

 You can, depending on your meaning of milk kefir!
 Milk kefir grains are a culture of a particularly unique mix of microorganisms.
 Without milk kefir grains, including all the bacteria, yeasts, and polysaccharide kefiran, it is impossible to produce milk kefir.
 If you currently possess milk kefir grains, you can multiply them under the appropriate conditions.

-A kefir starting culture, a powdered mixture that duplicates the cultures in the milk kefir grains, can produce milk kefir.
+A kefir starter culture, a powdered mixture that duplicates the cultures in the milk kefir grains, can produce milk kefir.
 These powdered starting cultures produce a cultured dairy product comparable in flavor and consistency to milk kefir made from grains.
 Still, it does not possess the identical qualities of kefir created from grains and will not grow endlessly like milk kefir grains.

 Where to get kefir grains?